nahlam-org/.github/profile/README.md

 Plans, decisions, budgets, selection processes, contracts, and progress should be documented publicly.
 The process is open.
 Personal information is not.

 Nahlam is at the beginning.
-It is currently one person’s proposal — there is no project, funding, government agreement, or announced partnership.
+It is currently one person’s proposal. there is no project, funding, government agreement, or announced partnership.
 The first task is to explain the idea clearly and invite others to examine it.

 <div dir="rtl" align="right">